 The Valkyr was shown at the same show, a coupé.
 Or maybe it was the same car ??
 It also had the engine mid-mounted in a space-frame chassis.
 Despite it's appearance, it was intended for road use.

-Rootes seemed interested in producing, but Diva decided not to use the Imp engine after all (but some iron push rod unit).
+Rootes seemed interested in producing, but Diva decided not to use the Imp engine after all.
 Another source states nothing came of it, the Valkyr remained just a prototype.

 Diva (1962-1968)